rjur11/Interview-Prep/README.md

 25. *Sometimes it’s just not possible to get everything on your to-do list done.
 Tell me about a time your responsibilities got a little overwhelming.
 What did you do?*
 26. *Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it*
 27. *Tell me about a time you needed to get information from someone who wasn’t very responsive.
 What did you do?*
+28. *Imagine you're tasked with organizing a team bonding offsite activity.
+Some teammates have expressed concerns about the selected activity not being inclusive enough.
+What kind of actions can you take to ensure that every member of the team feels included, and how can you follow up with your teammates who have expressed concerns?*

 ## Technical Questions